kamilszt00/TaskManagementApp/README.md

  - Each endpoint never returns an object entity, everything is wired using DTOs and mapped via MapStruct for fast and secure handling of data.
  - Created a custom JWT Authentication filter
  - Created custom TaskSecurity Bean that enables safer task management
+ - @Transactional used for deleting project and reassigning of incompleted tasks to specified project
 ## API endpoints
 | Method | Endpoint | Description |
 |---|---|---|